rdeusser/go-ps/README.md

 go-ps is a library for Go that implements OS-specific APIs to list and manipulate processes in a platform-safe way.
-The library can find and list processes on Linux, Mac OS X, Solaris, and Windows.
+The library can find and list processes on Linux, MacOS, and Windows.

 If you're new to Go, this library has a good amount of advanced Go educational value as well.
 It uses some advanced features of Go: build tags, accessing